ross1573/key_logger/README.md

 # KeyLogger
-Simple key logger for Windows and macOS writhen in C++
+Multiple purpose key logger for Windows and macOS writhen in C++
+Requires C++ 20, tested on apple clang 14.0.0 and VC++ 14.30
+Performance is about 0~2 mircoseconds(on full optimization -Ofast/-O2)
 ~~~
 On macOS, please add 'ApplicationServices.framework' to the project
 ~~~